chrislowth/tboped/README.md

 TurBonomic OPerator EDitor.

+***DO NOT USE --- THIS VERSION IS INCOMPLETE AND NOW REDUNDANT.
+IT WILL SHORTLY BE REPLACED BY A NEW FEATURE IN "tbutil"***

 **Status**: Experimental, hopefully useful, unsupported.

 This "personal project" tool is an attempt to make editting the Turbonomic Operator chart YAML file easier and safer.